GabrielFeBe/Social-media-fe/README.md

 - **Docker:** There's not a Dockerfile yet, nor a docker-compose.yml file.
 But it's in the roadmap.
 - **Environment Variables:** There's a .env.example file with all the environment variables needed to run the project.
 You can create a .env file and copy the variables from the .env.example file and fill them with your own values.
 - **Backend:** The backend is not hosted, so you'll need to run it locally.
 You can find the backend repository [here](https://github.com/GabrielFeBe/Social-media)

+## Edgestore

+- **Edgestore:** This project uses Edgestore as a database.
+You can find the documentation [here](https://docs.edgestore.app/).
+You can create a free account and use it for development purposes.
+You'll need to create a database and a collection.
+Then you'll need to create a .env file and add the following variables:
+- The keys are the same as the ones in the .env.example file, but you'll need to add your own values.

 ## License